scionproto/scion/doc/cryptography/drkey.rst

   This lower bound might be changed in the future in case a more suitable value is found.

+The upper bound for the epoch length is defined to 3 days, looking for a between efﬁciency and security.

+.. _drkey-grace:

 Grace period
 ------------